Aerial of colourful building near water

 Advertising

-Australians have a love affair with art, and with incredible galleries dotted throughout the country, it’s also one of the top reasons we travel interstate.
+Australians have a love affair with art, and with incredible galleries dotted across the country, it’s also one of the top reasons we travel interstate.
 Every year, our nation welcomes blockbuster international exhibitions, along with major showings of our most colourful and creative local talents.

-🌳 The 20 top tourist attractions in Australia
+🌳 The best tourist attractions in Australia

-☀️ The best things to do in Australia
+👀 The best museums in Australia

-The best galleries in Australia
+Best galleries in Australia

 • Art